 The uniting theme for all the top European schools for compensation is that they are all highly ranked in their own right in the main Bloomberg ranking.
 Pay is an important part of the methodology, and it’s an important part of getting an MBA.

-You would be well served picking any of the schools below, which come from a wide range of countries from Spain to Italy, and each have unique strengths, whether the diversity of the cohort, length of the program or success in a particular sector.
+You would be well served picking any of the schools below, which come from a wide range of countries from Spain to Germany, and each have unique strengths, whether the diversity of the cohort, length of the program, or success in a particular sector.